-2. Headway North Cumbria is committed, so far as is reasonably practicable, in providing for the health, safety and welfare of all staff, volunteers and clients and to maintaining standards at least equal to the best practice in the care sector.
+2. Headway North Cumbria is committed, so far as is reasonably practicable, in providing for the health, safety and welfare of all volunteers and members and to maintain standards at least equal to the best practice in the care sector.
 The commitment to health and safety1 is a management responsibility equivalent to that of any other management function.
 It is the duty of our committee to uphold this policy at all times.